3 posts tagged with "open-source"

 require(success && deployed.code.length != 0, "INITIALIZATION_FAILED");

-• The first statement ensures that the deployment was successful by checking that the proxy address is not zero.
+- The first statement ensures that the deployment was successful by checking that the proxy address is not zero.

-• the second statement verifies that the initialization was successful and that the deployed contract's bytecode is not empty.
+- the second statement verifies that the initialization was successful and that the deployed contract's bytecode is not empty.

 So in general the steps to deploying a smart contract using create3 is,

-• creating a Factory contract (Deployer.sol)
+- creating a Factory contract (

-• calls create3.deploy
+create3.deploy

-• the proxy contract will be called
+to create a proxy contract - the proxy contract will be called

-• create from the proxy contract to create the contract
+from the proxy contract to create the contract

 Looking at the Deployer Example contract

-The Deployer.sol contract is essentially a factory contract that deploys the contract bytecode to a deterministic address.
-The contract has a deploy method that takes in the salt value and can take the bytecode of the contract to be deployed.
-In a more generic sense, you can pass any bytecode in so the deployer() method can be,
+method that takes in the salt value and can take the bytecode of the contract to be deployed.
+In a more generic sense, you can pass any bytecode in so the deployer()

 function deploy(bytes memory _salt, bytes memory _bytecode, /* more args for constructor */) external {